-Everybody talks about CVs, how they have to be perfect, well we have put together a comprehensive guide to CVs, Cover Letters and Interview tips.
-On top of that, check out the example CVs we have out together to help act as a template for your own one.
+Everybody talks about CVs, how they have to be perfect, well, we have put together a comprehensive guide to CVs, cover letters and interview tips.
+On top of that, check out the example CVs which can act as a template for your own one.

 As you embark on your career in the film industry, your CV, not your showreel is going to sell your talent to potential employers; which is why a CV is so important.
 Even as you progress your career in production, your CV as a grip, focus puller or 1st AD will still be your calling card, that and your impressive list of credits on IMDB.
 The good news is, creating a CV will be exceptionally easy to do if you follow our CV advice below.
 The trickier bit is filling your CV with relevant experience that will enable you to find sustainable paid work.

 We have seen many CVs pass through the digital doors of MFJF; many going on to achieve success, others will fall short of the required standard.
 Just a word of warning now, if you are too lazy to customise your CV before each job application, then it’s not going to make it past the employer's inbox, they can spot a waste of time at one hundred paces.
 On average 15 people each day apply for our jobs, 10 of those will not have made an effort to customise their CV or researched the role.
 That leaves you a 1 in 5 chance that your CV will catch the eye of the recruiter.